uncbiag/easyreg/doc/source/notes/train_reg_model.rst

 Advanced settings for training
 ^^^^^^^^^^^^^^^^^^^^^^^
 The regularization is mainly controlled by the smoother applied on an initial momentum, which is controlled by Mermaid settings.
-The smoother is generally a multi-gaussian, with set standard deviations and
+The smoother is generally a multi-gaussian, with standard deviations and their corresponding weights.
+If you would like to see less regular deformations, you can use weights like `0.25, 0.25, 0.1, 0.15 0.25`.
+Default weights should produce mild results in the most cases.

+vSVF vs LDDMM
+^^^^^^^^^^^^^^^^^^^^^^^
+TODO

 Tracking the training
 ^^^^^^^^^^^^^^^^^^^^^^^